 4. Stamp Duty: When you purchase UK shares electronically, you will pay a 0.5% Stamp Duty Reserve Tax (SDRT).
 If you purchase UK shares using a stock transfer form, you will pay Stamp Duty if the transaction is over £1,000.
 Stamp Duty on Irish registered stocks is 1%.
 You do not pay Stamp Duty on AIM stocks or Exchange-Traded Funds (ETFs).

 5. Spread: The spread is typically applied to leveraged trades and represents the difference between the market price and the buy or sell price of a leveraged product, such as a CFD.
-For example, if you take a long position in a given CFD trading at a wholesale price of £1, the CFD trading platform may charge you £1.01.
+For example, if you took a long position in a given CFD trading at a wholesale price of £1, the CFD trading platform may charge you £1.01.
 The difference of 0.01 is the spread.
 The same applies to the reverse transaction.
-If you take a short position in the CFD, the platform might charge you slightly below the market price to cover the spread.
+If you took a short position in the CFD, the platform might charge you slightly below the market price to cover the spread.

 6. Overnight Fee: An overnight fee in margin trading is a daily interest fee charged by a CFD or Spread Bet broker if you hold a position overnight.
 The fee varies according to the value and direction of your position and is deducted from your available balance.